 Photo: EC, Mobile Transaction

-The SumUp 3G and Printer works without a connected mobile app and prints paper receipts.
+SumUp Solo and Printer works without a mobile app and prints paper receipts.

-The card reader has a built-in SIM card with unlimited free data, working on low connections such as GPRS and 3G but also WiFi.
-The same transaction fee applies to this solution as with the Air reader.
+The card reader has a built-in SIM card with unlimited free data, working with 4G and WiFi alike.

 CabCard Services is a UK-based company specialising in card terminals for taxi drivers.
 Over 10,000 taxi drivers use CabCard, and we can see why: the pricing is uncomplicated and very affordable, and it includes dedicated 24/7 customer support via phone, email and web chat.

-What’s more, CabCard’s Pocket 3G Terminal (Datecs BluePad 55 model) has been approved by Transport for London for use in London’s licensed taxis together with a DPP-250 receipt printer.
+What’s more, CabCard’s Pocket 4G Terminal (Datecs BluePad 55 model) has been approved by Transport for London for use in London’s licensed taxis together with a DPP-250 receipt printer.

 Photo: CabCard

-CabCard’s 3G handheld reader is easy to use, with some of the lowest fees in the taxi sector.
+CabCard’s 4G handheld reader is easy to use, with some of the lowest fees in the taxi sector.

-Taxi drivers and fleet owners can choose between two card machine models: a larger terminal with receipt printing, and the Pocket 3G Terminal.
+Taxi drivers and fleet owners can choose between two card machine models: a larger terminal with receipt printing, and the Pocket 4G Terminal.
 The latter is the model featured for individual drivers.

-CabCard Pocket 3G Terminal costs 99 + VAT upfront.
-It works independently, processing payments through the local 3G network through the built-in SIM card with data included.
+CabCard Pocket 4G Terminal costs 99 + VAT upfront.
+It works independently, processing payments through the local 4G network through the built-in SIM card with data included.
 You can add tips directly on the card reader.

 There are no monthly fees for this card machine, and the daily or weekly (your choice) bank account settlement is also free of charge.
 Instead of clearing transactions in a bank account, you can choose to process payouts to a prepaid Visa CabCard card.